Albie Pearson: Los Angeles Angels (1961–66)

 Following the 1960 season, the Orioles sent Pearson back to their Class AAA affiliate, the Rochester Red Wings, in 1961.
 Meanwhile, baseball owners approved the creation of the Los Angeles Angels as an expansion team in October 1960, meaning there would be an expansion draft in which the Angels got to select players from all of the major league teams.
 Since he was from California, Pearson wrote Fred Haney, the Angels' general manager, asking the Angels to pick him in the 1960 expansion draft.
-Haney chose Pearso with their 30th and final pick.
+Haney chose Pearson with their 30th and final pick.
 With the expansion Angels, Pearson turned around his career.
 In the team's first game, Pearson scored the franchise's first run, in a 7–0 win against his old team, the Orioles.
 Used mostly as a centerfielder early on, Pearson batted .250 in 30 games through May 21.
 For the next 30 days, he was used mainly as a pinch-hitter, batting .319 over that period.
 From June 19 through the end of the year, he made most of the team's starts in right field, batting .296 for the rest of the season.
 Pearson hit .288 with 7 home runs, 41 RBIs, and 92 runs for the season.

 Pearson began the 1962 season as the Angel right fielder, but he was moved to centerfield on May 4 after Lee Thomas batted only .149 in his first 17 games.
 In the first game of a doubleheader against Boston on May 30, 1962, Pearson had three hits and scored four runs in a 10–5 victory.
 The Angels played another doubleheader two days later, but Pearson became the first player to go hitless when receiving at least 11 at bats in a doubleheader.
 He walked three times and had three RBIs on June 28 in a 19–7 victory over the Red Sox.
 With the Angels trailing the Yankees 7–6 in the bottom of the ninth inning on July 14, Pearson led off the inning with a game-tying home run against Marshall Bridges; however, the Yankees won the game in the tenth.
 Eleven times during the year, Pearson had three hits in a game.
 Pearson set a career-high with 160 games played, and he led the AL with 115 runs scored.
 He batted .261 with 160 hits, five home runs, 42 RBIs, and 15 stolen bases in 21 attempts.